Looking & longing

 Writing is a valuable exercise because it is the expression of the relationship with yourself and the world.
 It is the expression of your point of view, your way of looking, and as such it forms the first building block of friendship with the self and the other.
 It is not impossible to write about something that has personal meaning, but it is often difficult to find a way to get started.

 Keeping a diary is an excellent practice.
 Even a 'dream-diary'.
 Writing poetry is demanding but rewarding too.
 For years I wrote on koans from the ancient Chinese collections.
 Koans are anecdotes or sayings from traditional accounts of meditation teachers and student monks, and no longer the private domain of monks.
 They are now available for anyone to read.
-They provide a proven starting point on the road to enlightenment.
+They provide a proven starting point on the road to enlightenment, and develop the gift of writing.